Sam Shepard, Pulitzer-winning playwright, dead at Age 73

-Shepard died Thursday due to complications from ALS (Lou Gehrig's disease) "and was with his family at the time of his death," his agent Chris Boneau said Monday.
+Shepard died Thursday of complications from ALS (Lou Gehrig's disease) "and was with his family at the time of his death," his agent Chris Boneau said Monday.

-Born Steve Rogers on Nov.
-5, 1943 in Fort Sheridan, Illinois, Shepard was an Army brat whose family lived in Italy, South Dakota, Utah, Guam and the Philippines before settling on a ranch in California.
+Born Samuel Shepard Rogers on Nov.
+5, 1943, in Fort Sheridan, Illinois, Shepard was an Army brat whose family lived in Italy, South Dakota, Utah, Guam and the Philippines before settling on a ranch in California.

 He described his dad as "a drinking man, a dedicated alcoholic."